shumez/PyML3/12/note.md

 - [12.06.
 Summary][1206]

 ## 12.01.
-Modeling complex functions with artificial neural entworks
+Modeling complex functions with artificial neural networks

 [A logical calculus of the ideas immanent in nervous activity, W. S. McCulloch and W. Pitts.
 The Bulletin of Mathematical Biophysics, 5(4):115–133, 1943.](http://aiplaybook.a16z.com/reference-material/mcculloch-pitts-1943-neural-networks.pdf)